Andrew Calandrelli

-Andrew Calandrelli, Jr. is a retired American mixed martial artist.
+Andrew Calandrelli, Jr. is an American retired mixed martial artist.
 A professional from 2004 until 2014, he competed in Bellator MMA.

 Mixed martial arts career

 Early career

 Calandrelli made his professional MMA debut in 2004.
 He amassed a record of 4–3 before signing with Bellator.

 Bellator MMA

 Calandrelli made his Bellator debut at Bellator 48 on August 20, 2011.
 He faced Matt Nice and won via keylock submission in the first round.

 Calandrelli next faced Eric Brown at Bellator 81 on November 16, 2012.
 He won via armbar submission in the second round.

 Over a year away from the cage, Calandrelli eventually returned and faced American Top Team fighter Ryan Quinn in a fight that was originally expected to take place at Bellator 98, but was cancelled prior to the fight due to a medical issue.
 He lost the fight via unanimous decision.